uthvah/sync-embeds/README.md

 ## How it Works

 Instead of just rendering the content, Sync Embeds creates a hidden, fully functional editor pane for the source note.
-It then cleverly re-parents the visual part of that editor directly into your current document.
+It then re-parents the visual part of that editor directly into your current document.
 This means you are interacting with a real editor instance, providing a truly native feel.

 ---